 Provides the ability to initiate calls from Microsoft Excel, PowerPoint, Word, Outlook, Sharepoint, Mozilla Firefox, Internet Explorer and the clipboard.
 Click to Call stores called numbers so you can call them again.

 The entire telephone administration is done exclusively electronically.
-TUphone users have access to existing configurations via TISS , opens an external URL in a new windowand can make their own changes.
+TUphone appointees have access to existing configurations via TISS , opens an external URL in a new windowand can make their own changes.

 A status display of group members as well as the transfer of conversations or a quick selection of group members are available.